 - Wrongful death

-Medical legal cases have a higher price because of their legal nature.
+Medical-legal cases have a higher price because of their legal nature.
 The amount of review required for these cases can be excessive and require more time for evaluation.
 Second Opinion Specialists may choose to decline these cases.
 We always reassign cases that are declined, complicated cases require highly qualified specialists.
-Second Opinions doctors do not form a patient relationship for any reason.
+Second Opinion doctors do not form a patient relationship for any reason.
 Our services do not include an initial diagnosis.

 - E-medical records

 - Medical Emergency support